-Action Action description Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings contribute data and information to the NMHC to fulfil the agreed monitoring and reporting role.
-MHISSC to work with NMHC to identify data sources and indicator specifications for agreed indicators, and to advise on processes for coordinating data submissions to the agreed reporting authority (NMHC) where data are available. vi Governments will evaluate the Fifth Plan, commencing in the final year of the Plan, to inform future directions in mental health policy.
-This evaluation will be principally informed by annual reporting on the Fifth Plan and targeted stakeholder consultation with governments, consumers and carers and the mental health sector.
-The Commonwealth will commission an independent evaluation of the Fifth Plan, including development of an evaluation plan that will be cleared through MHISSC.
+Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings Action vi: Governments will evaluate the Fifth Plan, commencing policy.
+This evaluation will be principally informed by annual repor governments, consumers and carers and the mental health sector ting on the Fifth Pla The Commonwealth will commission an independent evaluation of the Fifth Plan, including development of an evaluation plan that will be cleared through MHISSC.
 The Commonwealth contracted provider will be required to consult with MHISSC, Safety and Quality Partnership Standing Committee (SQPSC) and NMHC and other key stakeholders on the development of an evaluation plan.
 Development of evaluation plan to precede commencement of evaluation in the final year of the Plan.
 AHMAC (progress reported by the MHPC) Evaluation plan agreed December 2018.
-Evaluation completed June 2022 n/a Closed The Productivity Commissi (2020) and National Suicide report (2020) provided a d review and evaluation of m prevention system, includi The Fifth Plan has come to actions will continue throu business-as-usual. vii Governments will develop a longer term strategy for information and indicator development.
-This strategy will be published as a Third Edition of the National Mental Health Information Development Priorities.
-It will include the identification Refer to Action 24 for implementation approach.
-MHISSC Published by December 2018 Mid-2020 Completed This action was reported as Fifth Plan 2020 progress re The third edition of the Na Suicide Prevention Informa the Australian Institute of I website.
+Evaluation completed June 2022 n/a Closed The Productivity Commission Inquiry into Mental Health (2020) and National Suicide Prevention Adviser's final report (2020) provided a detailed and comprehensive review and evaluation of mental health and suicide prevention system, including by extension the Fifth Plan.
+The Fifth Plan has come to a natural end, but incomplete actions will continue through other reform activities and business-as-usual.
+Action vii: Governments will develop a longer term strategy for int a Third Edition of the National Mental Health Information Develop priorities and the development of additional national reform and s and other key stakeholders. ment Priorities.
+It wi Il include the identifi ication of informatio n development • Refer to Action 24 for implementation approach.
+MHISSC Published by December 2018 Mid-2020 Completed This action was reported as 'completed' in the Fifth Plan 2020 progress report.
+The third edition of the National Mental Health and Suicide Prevention Information Priorities is available on the Australian Institute of Health and Welfare (AIHW) website.